 Archives: Year A-v.1 -Year B-v.2 - Year C-v.3

 N.B.
-Enclosed below are the Adoration Guides for the 2nd Sunday of Advent and the 3rd Sunday of Advent.
+Enclosed below are the Adoration Guides for the 26th and 27th Sunday in Ordinary Time, Year C.

 EUCHARISTIC ADORATION